 By car

 For those arriving by car, there is available parking, and the journey takes a little over 20 minutes.
-There are several parking spaces where payment is made with coins, but there is also a garage with around 300 spaces where the machine also accepts cards.
+There are parking spaces that accept coins, as well as a garage with around 300 spots, where card payments are also accepted.

 What to see and do in Morcote during your visit